a close look of fermented beetroot and cauliflower

 This combination reflects the heart of Bulgarian-style ferments: flavourful, functional, and vibrant.

-Fermented beetroot is rich in antioxidants and betalains—natural pigments with powerful anti-inflammatory and detoxifying properties that help combat oxidative stress and support liver health—while adding a naturally sweet, earthy flavor.
+Fermented beetroot is rich in antioxidants and betalains, natural pigments with powerful anti-inflammatory properties that help combat oxidative stress and support liver health, while adding a naturally sweet, earthy flavor.

 Fermented cauliflower retains its structural integrity and crisp texture while absorbing lactic acid from the brine.
 This process enhances its probiotic content, supports gut microbiota balance, and preserves essential nutrients such as vitamin C and fiber.